 It will also place the employees under greater control from the employer than they are accustomed to.
 Show them how their projects require a deeper collaboration between the company and the employee than possible under a contractor relationship.

 Step 3 – The Employment Contract

 Once the contractors agree to the proposed change, they need to sign an employment contract with the local company that will serve as the legal employer.
 The contract must be in the local language and list the terms of employment.
-These will vary from country to country but each will be in compliance with the full legal requirement for each country.
+These will vary from country to country, but each will be in compliance with the full legal requirements for each country.